The Overlapping Epidemics

 |---|---|---|

-| Thiazide diuretics | Increase 0.6-2.0 mg/dL | Often first-line hypertension choice—requires monitoring in gout patients |
+| Thiazide diuretics | Increase 0.6-2.0 mg/dL | Often first-line hypertension choice, requires monitoring in people with gout |

 | Loop diuretics | Increase 0.6-1.7 mg/dL | Useful for volume overload but monitor closely in gout |